Skip to Content

 elena knows Claudia Piñeiro

-This heavy yet short literary mystery novel that tackles big themes of religion, sexism, responsibility, and fantasy vs reality.
+Though Claudia Pińeiro is most famous for her crime fiction, Elena Knows is a slightly different beast.
+This heavy yet short literary mystery novel tackles big themes of religion, sexism, responsibility, and fantasy vs reality.

-Rita was found hanging from a rope in the belfry; the death was immediately written off as suicide but Elena refuses to believe that.
+The situation in question concerns Elena’s daughter, Rita, who, three months prior, was found dead at their local church.
+Rita was found hanging from a rope in the belfry; the death was immediately written off as suicide, but Elena refuses to believe that.

-Elena Knows takes place over a single day, as she journeys across Argentina’s capital, and we are treated to flashbacks to Rita’s death and funeral, and their life together as mother and daughter before that.
+Her only evidence is that it was raining on the day of Rita’s death, and Rita had always avoided the church on rainy days for fear of lightning strikes.
+Elena Knows takes place over a single day as she journeys across Argentina’s capital, and we are treated to flashbacks to Rita’s death and funeral and their life together as mother and daughter before that.

 There is more to Rita, more to Elena, more to everything than is first laid out, but this is not a crime novel.
 It’s a mystery story with a laser focus on religion, gender, and family dynamics.